The French Passé Composé Explained

 * There are two auxiliary verbs: être or avoir

-Combination of Être and DR MRS VANDERTRAMPP
+Marriage of Être and DR MRS VANDERTRAMPP

-We can remember that most of the verbs that take être for formation in this tense have to do with some kind of movement.
+We can either remember that most of the verbs that take être for formation in this tense have to do with some kind of movement.
 However, a guaranteed way of learning is by remembering the acronym and memorizing the simple table below.

 |D||Devenir (to become)|